-The terms "EBITDA", "normalized EBITDA" and "annual earnings coverage ratio" (collectively, the "Non-IFRS Measures") are financial measures used in this AIF that are not standard measures under International Financial Reporting Standards ("IFRS").
+The terms "EBITDA", "adjusted EBITDA" and "annual earnings coverage ratio" (collectively, the "Non-IFRS Measures") are financial measures used in this AIF that are not standard measures under International Financial Reporting Standards ("IFRS").
 Alaris' method of calculating the Non-IFRS Measures may differ from the methods used by other issuers.
 Therefore, the Alaris' Non-IFRS Measures may not be comparable to similar measures presented by other issuers.
 These Non-IFRS Measures should be read in conjunction with the Corporation's financial statements (or other financial information).

 EBITDA refers to net earnings (loss) determined in accordance with IFRS, before depreciation and amortization, net of gain or loss on disposal of capital assets, interest expense and income tax expense.
 EBITDA is used by Management and many investors to determine the ability of an issuer to generate cash from operations.
-Management believes EBITDA is a useful supplemental measure from which to determine our ability to generate cash available for debt service, working capital, capital expenditures, income taxes and dividends.
+Management believes EBITDA is a useful supplemental measure from which to determine our Partner's ability to generate cash available for debt service, working capital, capital expenditures, income taxes and dividends.

-Normalized EBITDA refers to EBITDA excluding items that are non-recurring in nature, such as gains associated with the reduction of our financial interest in one partner or an impairment loss in another with which the Corporation has transacted as well as the impacts of non-cash foreign exchange gains and losses.
-Management deems non-recurring charges to be unusual and/or infrequent charges that the Corporation incurs outside of its common day-to-day operations.
+Adjusted EBITDA refers to EBITDA excluding items that are non-recurring in nature.
+Management deems non-recurring charges to be unusual and/or infrequent charges that our Private Company Partner's incur outside of its common day-to-day operations.